tawebbcn/bcn-webdev-checklists/README.md

 ## Todo
-- review and contribute to new files (live-coding.md, knowledge-assesment-activities.md, friday-talks.md)
+- review and contribute to new files (live-coding.md, knowledge-assesment-activities.md, friday-talks.md, restrospectives.md, debugging.md)
 - simplify ./code-alongs.md
-- create ./retrospectives.md
 - find a place for language/values/protocols (e.g. learn how to unamiguous YES!)

 ## Development